code-monki/central-supply-catalog/README.md

 The data used in this catalog is derived from the Cepheus Engine SRD with those materials and any materials the Cepheus Engine SRD is based upon falling under the [Open Game License version 1.0a].

 You may view a complete copy of the Cepheus Engine SRD by clicking this <a href="https://thetrove.is/Books/Cepheus%20Engine/CE%20-%20Cepheus%20Engine%20SRD.pdf" target="_blank">link</a>.

+## Contributions

+Contributions are welcome with the understanding that the contributor grants permission for the content to be used on the site.
+Proper attribution will appear in the data files.

+The source code for the site is governed by the Creative Commons Attribution-ShareAlike 3.0 Unported license.